orlagh-sweeney/we-ride-cycling-club/README.md

 - The hover effect added to buttons and text fields work as expected.

 ### Bugs
-- The video did not work on the deployed site:
+- The video on about.html did not work initially on the deployed site:
     - After deploying my project the video on about.html did not work.
 I raised a query in Slack where it was highlighted that I used an absolute filepath rather than a relative filepath.
 I fixed the filepath and the issue was resolved.

 ## Finished Product